jwplayer/ott-web-app/docs/developer-guidelines.md

 ## When working on this project, keep these in mind:

-- Use `yarn`
+- Use `pnpm`
-- Run all unit tests through `yarn test`
+- Run all unit tests through `pnpm test`
-- Format the code through `yarn format` (or automatically do it via git hooks)
+- Format the code through `pnpm format` (or automatically do it via git hooks)
-- Lint through `yarn lint` (eslint, prettier, stylelint and tsc checks)
+- Lint through `pnpm lint` (eslint, prettier, stylelint and tsc checks)
-- Run `yarn i18next` to extract all translations keys from source-code
+- Run `pnpm i18next` to extract all translations keys from source-code
-- Run `yarn depcheck` to validating dependency usages for all packages
+- Run `pnpm depcheck` to validating dependency usages for all packages
 - Run `npx syncpack lint` for validating dependency issues for all workspaces
 - The JW organization requires personal access tokens for all of their repositories.
 To create a branch or pull request, you'll need to [Generate a Personal Access Token](https://github.com/settings/tokens) and then [store it in your git config](https://stackoverflow.com/questions/46645843/where-to-store-my-git-personal-access-token/67360592).
 (For token permissions, `repo` should be sufficient).